marlia92/PFA-component-starter/src/component-library/content/components/blocks/blog-grid/index.md

 ---
 title: "Blog Grid"
-description: "A responsive blog grid component that displays an array of blog posts in a grid layout using cards.
-Each post includes an image, title, excerpt, and date."
-overview: "A content display block for blog posts in a responsive card grid.
-Automatically pulls post data including images, titles, excerpts, and publication dates."
+overview: "Shows blog posts in a responsive grid of cards.
+Automatically includes post images, titles, excerpts, and dates.
+Used for blog listings or featured sections."
 examples:
   - slugs:
       - empty